Suurp/FiltersUBO/README.md

 #### Best Practices

-- 🔐 Use these filters **ethically** and respect website ToS
-- ⚡ Don't abuse bypass features
+- 📚 **Learn and understand** what the filters do before using them
+- 📜 **Check website policies** if you're unsure about automation rules
+- 🎓 **Use for education** - great for learning about web technologies
-- 💪 Support websites you use regularly
+- 🤝 **Be respectful** - consider supporting sites you use regularly
-- 📊 Report broken bypasses to help improve filters
+- 🛡️ **Use responsibly** - these are powerful tools, use them wisely
+- 💡 **Share knowledge** - help others learn about web filtering

 ### 🔗 Related Resources